-If either of these two waivers apply - prerequisite or AFS - you must submit them with your application to determine if the waivers will be approved.
+If either of these two waivers applies, prerequisite or AFS, you must submit them with your application to determine if the waivers will be approved.
 You cannot submit the waiver first and wait for the outcome to determine if you should submit an application.
-If any of the waivers are not approved, then you are not qualified and your application will be returned.
+If any of the waivers are not approved, then you are not qualified, and your application will be returned.

 Download the Sample Application package from the Army's Warrant Officer Recruiting Web Site.
 This will give you a good idea of what they are looking for and what information you will need to apply.